 Like most projects, it took longer and cost more than the company had originally expected.
 The sales of their T1/E1 monitoring product helped, but money was tight for the small company.

 A few days before, the middle-aged, slightly heavy CFO, caught sight of a Georgia Power truck pulling around the building.
 He dropped his BIC accountant fine point and made a hasty dash for the door to intercept the lineman.
 After some discussion, the truck left, with the power to the building still flowing.
 Juggling which bills get paid when is a time-honored tradition in the land of companies building new technologies.

 Jim and I knew that the next day the first customer for this switch, a railroad company that had buried fiber optics over their right of ways, would arrive with a check.
-There was a catch: he would only give us the check after he’d seen the traffic tolerate the failover of a matrix card.
+There was a catch: he’d only give us the check after he’d see the traffic tolerate the failover of a matrix card.

 We promised that it would and worked on it diligently.
 I logged 4,000 hours in the lab that year, and that didn’t include the 70-minute commute each way.
 I don’t recommend it, and I would never keep such an extreme schedule again.
 By some miracle, I’m lucky enough to still be married to the same wonderful woman that put up with me back then.

 Even with all our hard work, time got the best of us.
 I was learning about the realities of software development.
 I had yet to figure out that people couldn’t tightly plan software.
 All you can do is pad the hell out of it and hope you’d only have to redo the timeline once or twice as the project continued.

 It was new to the management of the company too.
 They developed electronics, which had a design phase too, but that part of the schedule was small compared with the hours of schematic capture, PCB layout, debugging, acceptance testing, and the rest.
 Electronics are a carefully orchestrated activity, and they had it down to a science.
 It wasn’t the first time a hardware company had to learn that software is harder to pin down.